The Ultimate Success Questionnaire

 - 15% Volunteer

-Define 3 SMART Objectives* for each – your professional, personal and
+Define 3 SMART Objectives* for your professional, personal, and volunteer life.

 accomplishing what you want?

-Timely – by when do you want to accomplish the different steps or
+Timely – When do you want to accomplish the different steps or

-Create an Action Plan, based upon your SMART OBJECTIVES
+Create an action plan based on your SMART goals

-– Include the who, what, why, when, where and how for each objective
+Include each objective’s who, what, why, when, where, and how.

-– For example, if you’re in your own business, and you want to *Become
+For example, if you own a business and you want to *Become

 - Increase Sales by X%